RANITIDINE

-About RANITIDINE
+About

 Take this medication exactly as prescribed by your doctor.
-It would help if you kept taking medicine for long as your doctor recommends.
+It would help if you kept taking medicine for as long as your doctor recommends.
 If you stop early, your symptoms may come back, and your condition may worsen.
 RANITIDINE might have common side effects like headache, diarrhoea, constipation, and shortness of breath.
-These side effects are temporary and may get resolved after some time.
+These side effects are temporary and may be resolved after some time.
 However, if these side effects persist, contact your doctor.

 It is recommended not to take RANITIDINE if you are allergic to any components present in RANITIDINE.
 If you are pregnant, planning to become pregnant, or are breastfeeding, you should not take this medication unless your doctor says it is necessary.
 Inform your doctor if you have stomach or intestinal cancer, liver problem, or will have an endoscopy in the future.
-And also, let your doctor know about your health condition and all the medicines you are taking before taking RANITIDINE to rule out any side effects.
+Also, let your doctor know about your health condition and all the medicines you are taking before taking RANITIDINE to rule out any side effects.

 Uses of RANITIDINE